MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 ## Step 2.
 Select a QoS implementation method

-You can implement QoS by using port-based tagging, using Access Control Lists (ACLs) on your network's routers.
+You can implement QoS through port-based tagging by using Access Control Lists (ACLs) on your network's routers.
 Port-based tagging is the most reliable method because it works in mixed Windows, Mac, and Linux environments and is the easiest to implement.
-Mobile clients don't provide a mechanism to mark traffic by using DSCP values, so they'll require this method.
+Mobile clients don't provide a mechanism to mark traffic by using DSCP (Differentiated Services Code Point) values, so they'll require this method.

-Using port-based tagging, your network's router examines an incoming packet, and if the packet arrived using a certain port or range of ports, it identifies it as a certain media type and puts it in the queue for that type, adding a predetermined [DSCP](https://tools.ietf.org/html/rfc2474) mark to the IP Packet header so other devices can recognize its traffic type and give it priority in their queue.
+Using port-based tagging, if a packet arrives using a certain port or range of ports, your network's router identifies the packet as a certain media type.
+The router then puts the packet in the queue for that type, adding a predetermined [DSCP](https://tools.ietf.org/html/rfc2474) mark to the IP Packet header so other devices can recognize its traffic type and give it priority in their queue.

 Although port-based tagging works across platforms, it only marks traffic at the WAN edge (not all the way to the client machine) and creates management overhead.
 Refer to the documentation provided by the router manufacturer for instructions on implementing this method.

 ### Insert DSCP markers

-You can also implement QoS by using a Group Policy Object (GPO) to direct client devices to insert a DSCP marker in IP packet headers identifying it as particular type of traffic (for example, voice).
-Routers and other network devices can be configured to recognize this and put the traffic in a separate, higher-priority queue.
+You can also implement QoS by using a Group Policy Object (GPO) to direct client devices to insert a DSCP marker in IP packet headers identifying the packet as a particular type of traffic (for example, voice).
+You can configure routers and other network devices to recognize the DSCP marker, and put the traffic in a separate, higher-priority queue.

-Although this scenario is valid, it will only work for domain-joined Windows clients.
+Although this scenario is valid, it works only for domain-joined Windows clients.
 Any device that isn't a domain-joined Windows client won't be enabled for DSCP tagging.
 Other clients, such as those running macOS, have hard-coded tags and will always tag traffic.

 On the plus side, controlling the DSCP marking via GPO ensures that all domain-joined computers receive the same settings and that only an administrator can manage them.
 Clients that can use GPO will be tagged on the originating device, and then configured network devices can recognize the real-time stream by the DSCP code and give it an appropriate priority.